GuerraVitor/GuerraVitor/README.md

 I am currently studying Software Engineering at 42 and Computer Science at UFRJ.

-I have an interest in software development, working on projects that range from Web Applications to Data Science.
+I'm a Computer Science student at UFRJ (Federal University of Rio de Janeiro) and a Software Engineering student at 42 Rio, focused on web development, data, and automation.
 I mainly use Python, C, and C++ to build solutions and analyze data.

 ## 🛠️ Tech Stack & Skills